MJAlexander/blogdown-website/content/women.md

 [^1]: Thanks to Rohan Alexander, Paul Chung, Robert Pickett and Leslie Root for their help in compiling the initial list.

-If you know of someone who should be on this list and isn't, or if you are on this list and would like different papers highlighted, email me!
+If you know of someone who should be on this list and isn't, or if you are on this list and would like different papers highlighted, or if you see any mistakes, email me!

 Jump to: